 Sandy Hook, NJ

-Offers visitors a blend of historical sites, the nations oldest light house, ocean and bay beaches, swimming, birding, surf fishing, a spectacular holly forest, natural areas, other recreation activities.
-It's a great place for biking with a seven-mile long Multi-Use Pathway (MUP) starts at the park entrance and loops around Fort Hancock.
-Hiking is also popular with a neat trail that begins at the Sandy Hook Visitor Center and at Area M near Nine Gun Battery
+Sandy Hook Gateway offers a mix of history and natural beauty, featuring the nation's oldest lighthouse, scenic ocean and bay beaches, and plenty of activities for visitors.
+From swimming and birding to surf fishing and exploring the spectacular holly forest, there’s something for everyone.
+The park is perfect for biking along the seven-mile-long Multi-Use Pathway (MUP) that begins at the park entrance and loops around Fort Hancock.
+Hiking is also popular here, with trails starting at the Sandy Hook Visitor Center and near Nine Gun Battery in Area M.

 Edwin B. Forsythe National Wildlife Refuge